mohaghighi/Covid19-Web-Application/README.md

 ![alt text](https://github.com/mohaghighi/Covid19-Web-Application/raw/master/images/Labs/Slide141.png)

+---
-## Part 5: Build, Share and Deploy Your Applications with OpenShift's CodeReady Workspace.
+## Part 5: Build, Deploy and Share Your Applications with CodeReady Workspaces.

 ### Agenda
 In this section you will learn:
-- Install/download prerequisites
-- Package Java Maven application
-- Test Java application
+- What is CodeReady workspaces?
-- Docker
+- Install CodeReady Workspaces
-  - Dockerfile
+  - Operators in OpenShift
-  - Build Docker image
-  - Run Docker containers
+  - OperatorHub
-  - Use Kubernetes Docker daemon
+  - Install CRW Operator
+  - Create CheCluster
+- Your first workspace
+  - Sample stacks
+  - Import from Git
-  - Docker Registry
+  - In-browser IDE
-  - SSH into Docker images
-  - Connecting Docker containers
-  - Inspect Docker Containers
+  - Compile/Run/Expose
+- Workspace admin
+- Share your Workspace

 ---
-## Part 6: Build and Test Your Microservices Application with OpenShift on Your Own Machine with CodeReady Containers
+## Part 6: Build, and Test Your Applications with CodeReady Containers.

+### Agenda
+In this section you will learn:
+- What is CodeReady Containers?
+  - Install & Setup
+  - Start CodeReady Containers
+- Build on CodeReady Containers
+  - From Git
+  - From Templates
+  - From Containers
+  - From Dockerfile
+- Deploy with Source to Image from the console
+- View our resources from the CLI

+---
+## Part 7: Build your CI/CD pipelines with Jenkins and Tekton.

 ### Agenda
 In this section you will learn: